request/request/README.md

 * `followAllRedirects` - follow non-GET HTTP 3xx responses as redirects (default: `false`)
 * `maxRedirects` - the maximum number of redirects to follow (default: `10`)
 * `encoding` - Encoding to be used on `setEncoding` of response data.
 If `null`, the `body` is returned as a `Buffer`.
 Anything else **(including the default value of `undefined`)** will be passed as the [encoding](http://nodejs.org/api/buffer.html#buffer_buffer) parameter to `toString()` (meaning this is effectively `utf8` by default).
-* `pool` - A hash object containing the agents for these requests.
-If omitted, the request will use the global pool (which is set to node's default `maxSockets`)
+* `pool` - An object describing which agents to use for the request.
+If this option is omitted the request will use the global agent (as long as [your options allow for it](request.js#L747)).
+Otherwise, request will search the pool for your custom agent.
+If no custom agent is found, a new agent will be created and added to the pool.
-* `pool.maxSockets` - Integer containing the maximum amount of sockets in the pool.
+  * A `maxSockets` property can also be provided on the `pool` object to set the max number of sockets for all agents created (ex: `pool: {maxSockets: Infinity}`).
 * `timeout` - Integer containing the number of milliseconds to wait for a request to respond before aborting the request
 * `proxy` - An HTTP proxy to be used.
 Supports proxy Auth with Basic Auth, identical to support for the `url` parameter (by embedding the auth info in the `uri`)
 * `oauth` - Options for OAuth HMAC-SHA1 signing.
 See documentation above.